richie-ma/cme.mdp/README.md

 ## Updates

-Version 0.1.1 substantially update the `order_book` function and the previous one is deprecated.
+Version 0.1.1 substantially updates the `order_book` function and the previous one is deprecated.
 The new function does not have any explicit loops, which can improve the speed of processing.